RotaSmart RotaSmart

 Will tighter control hurt the team?

 Good control is not blunt cutting.
-Availability, fairness, and fatigue stay visible so managers can protect service and team sustainability while still trimming waste.
+Availability, fairness, and fatigue stay in view so managers can protect service and team sustainability while still trimming waste.

 Questions owners and GMs ask about labour control